lf-edge/ekuiper/docs/en_US/configuration/global_configurations.md

 > addresses is blocked by default.
 If your rules rely on accessing local resources (e.g., local REST services, local
 > files), you MUST set this configuration to `true`.

-The configuration item **allowExternalFileAccess** is used to specify whether file access APIs (e.g. file:// URLs in plugins/schemas) can access files outside the `data/uploads` directory.
-Default is false for security - only files in the uploads directory are accessible.
+The configuration item **allowExternalFileAccess** is used to specify whether file access APIs can access files outside the allowed directories.
+Default is false for security.
 This prevents path traversal attacks.
+When enabled, it grants unrestricted filesystem paths to all of the following:
+- file:// URLs in plugins/schemas (otherwise restricted to the `data/uploads` directory);
+- file source/sink connector paths (otherwise restricted to the data directory; relative paths resolve against it);
+- RPC import/export file arguments (otherwise restricted to the data directory).

 > [!WARNING]
-> When `allowExternalFileAccess` is `false` (default), all file:// URL access is restricted to the `data/uploads` directory.
+> When `allowExternalFileAccess` is `false` (default), file:// URL access is restricted to the `data/uploads` directory, and file connector paths and RPC import/export files are restricted to the data directory.
+The option is all-or-nothing: enabling it for one use case (e.g. uploaded plugin files) also permits unrestricted filesystem paths through the other two.
 Set to `true` only if you need to access files from other locations on the filesystem.

 for debug option in basic following env is valid `KUIPER__BASIC__DEBUG=true` and if used debug value will be set to true.